ml-energy/zeus/docs/getting_started/environment.md

 We encourage users to do everything inside a Docker container spawned with our pre-built Docker image.

+!!!
+Tip
+    Docker may not be an option for some users.
+In that case,

+    - Python still needs the Linux `SYS_ADMIN` capability to change the GPU's power limit.
+One dirty way is to run Python with `sudo`.
+    - Skim through our Dockerfile (shown below) to make sure you have the stuff that's being installed.
+    - Follow the instructions in [Installing and Building](installing_and_building.md).

 ## Zeus Docker image

 We provide a pre-built Docker image in [Docker Hub](https://hub.docker.com/r/symbioticlab/zeus){.external}.